m3dev/pptx-template/README.md

-# ppt-template
+# pptx-template

-ppt-template is an PowerPoint presentation builder.
+pptx-template is an PowerPoint presentation builder.

 This helps your routine reporting work that have many manual copy-paste from excel chart to powerpoint, or so.